Our Wrongful Termination Lawyers in Kansas City, MO Help People Get Justice

 If you have been fired in Missouri or Kansas, and you believe that you were wrongfully terminated, it is important to know your rights and what the law says regarding your situation.

-At Holman Schiavone, LLC, our lawyers represent employees’ rights in cases of wrongful termination on the basis of discrimination, harassment and other violations of the law.
+At Holman Schiavone, LLC, our wrongful termination lawyers in Kansas City, MO represent employees’ rights in cases of wrongful termination on the basis of discrimination, harassment, and other violations of the law.
 The size of your employer is not an issue.
 The strength of your employers’ defense lawyers is not important.
 We confront employers of every size and protect the rights and interests of our clients vigorously in all cases.

-Please call us in Kansas City at (816) 399-5149 to schedule a free initial consultation with one of our experienced attorneys.
+Please call our wrongful termination lawyers in Kansas City, MO at (816) 399-5149 to schedule a free initial consultation with one of our experienced attorneys.

 An Employer in Missouri Cannot Fire Someone on Any of the Following Grounds